The Future of Liberty

 David Keene (00:31:17):

 Yes.
-As you know from the day one, one of the problems, particularly with young people who haven't thought these things through, is that they're attracted to individuals.
-You had the Reagan Republicans, the Gingrich, all these conservatives, and a lot of 'em hadn't thought through it.
+You know from day one, one of the problems, particularly with young people who haven't thought these things through, is that they’re attracted to individuals.
+You had the Reagan Republicans, the Gingrich, all these conservatives, and a lot of them hadn't thought through it.
 Now you've got the Trump conservatives.
 Well, the next guy's going to be different.
-And so those base values come to the fore.
+Those base values will come to the forefront.
 Trump likes to talk, for example, tariffs is one thing.
-Well, remember the steel tariffs, the steel quotas under, there aren't that many people that are pure.
+Well, remember the steel tariffs, the steel quotas.
+Well, there aren't that many people that are pure.

 (00:31:59):

 And most of them aren't in public office.
-Trump talked a good game, but he didn't if you were a protectionist, but he wasn't the great protectionists that everybody thought he was.
-So they've adopted that rhetoric because it's his rhetoric.
-But that's going to change.
-And I think that what's going to happen is that as these new people come into the party, the party and conservatives have to think about how to appeal them.
-You remember Jack Kemp and supply side economics and his tax cut and everything.
+Trump talked a good game, but he didn't if you were a protectionist.
+He wasn’t the great protectionist that everybody thought he was.
+So they've adopted that rhetoric because it’s his rhetoric.
+But that’s going to change.
+And I believe that what's going to happen is that as these new people are going to come into the party, and conservatives will have to think about how to appeal to them.
+You remember Jack Kemp, supply-side economics, and his big tax-cut plan, all of that?
 That was not a new proposal.
 All he did was phrase it differently to appeal to a different constituency.
 And it caught fire.
-And I'm not saying it's all just pr, but I am saying that you have to be able to communicate and talk to the people whose support you want.
-And if you've got a real movement, one of the problems that we have today is, as I say, the lack of civic discourse on the one hand and tolerance of the others.
+I’m not saying it’s all just PR, but I am saying that you have to be able to communicate and talk to the people whose support you want, if you've got a real movement.
+One of the problems that we have today is, as I say, the lack of civic discourse on the one hand and tolerance of the others.

 (00:32:56):

-I mean, in a republic or a democracy or to work, you have to be willing to accept that you can win or lose.
-And you have to be able to believe that it's not an existential end if it's in fact the end of the world that justifies different things.
-And we've had the end of the world dozens of times, and it turns out the world goes on and we survive and things straighten themselves out.
-So you have to have that.
-But we also don't have a sense of history or any kind of things to, it's like everybody shows up new and we're busy relearning lessons that we should have learned from 50 years ago or a hundred years ago.
-I wrote a column once about the fact that Trump is sui generous.
-We've never had this.
+In a republic or a democracy, you have to be willing to accept that you can win or lose.
+You have to believe it’s not the end of the world if you lose.
+If you think it is, that belief justifies all kinds of things.
+But we’ve had “the end of the world” dozens of times, and it always turns out the world goes on.
+We survive, and things straighten themselves out.
+You have to have that perspective.
+The problem is, we don’t have a sense of history anymore.
+It’s like everybody shows up new, and we’re busy relearning lessons we should have learned fifty or a hundred years ago.
+I once wrote a column saying that people claim Trump is sui generis and that we’ve never had anyone like him.
 I said, have you ever heard of Teddy Roosevelt?
 Teddy Roosevelt was Donald Trump.
-I mean, he was thin skinned.
-He ran as an independent because the fellow that's Taft, the fellow, he chosen his chosen successor, insulted him in his mind in a letter.
-And then he decided that he had to destroy this.
-He claimed that he had to run as an independent because the Republicans stole all the votes in the, it was the very same thing.
-We survived that.
+He was thin-skinned.
+He ran as an independent because the fellow he had chosen as his successor, Taft, insulted him, at least in his mind, in a letter.
+Then he decided he had to destroy him.
+He claimed he had to run as an independent because the Republicans had stolen all the votes.
+It was the very same thing.
+And we survived that too.

 Mitch Daniels (00:34:13):